Vox Novus: Musicians

 Fifteen-Minutes-of-Fame gives the interpreter an opportunity to have many one-minute miniatures specifically written for them.
 This is done through a call by Vox Novus for works, sent to composer contacts around the world.
 A selection process ensues at the call deadline and the musician chooses 15 works as a set to perform.
 It gives the musician an opportunity to pick from a variety of aesthetics and styles written by different composers that they have never met before; Fifteen Minutes of Fame promotes community and fosters professional relationships.

-Musicians who have participated in Fifteen Minutes of Fame include Austin Mandolin Orchestra, Bruce Curlette, Shiau-uen Ding, Beth Griffith, Kenji Haba, Craig Hultgren, Conway Kuo, Cornelia PetroiuJenny Ribeiro, Alyssa Reit, Peter Reit,Juan Maria Solare, SoundProof Thomas Piercy, Claudine Hickman, Poné Ensemble, Alex Sramek, West Point Woodwind Quintet, New Thread Quartet, Sophia Yan, West Point Band, WestvPoint Woodwind Quintet, and Zentripetal.
+Musicians who have participated in Fifteen Minutes of Fame include Admiral Launch Duo, Austin Mandolin Orchestra, Rodrigo Baggio, Bruce Curlette, Shiau-uen Ding, Beth Griffith, Kenji Haba, Craig Hultgren, Conway Kuo, Cornelia PetroiuPiano Pinnacle, Jenny Ribeiro, Alyssa Reit, Peter Reit,Juan Maria Solare, SoundProof Mary Beth Orr, Thomas Piercy, Claudine Hickman, Alice Jones, Poné Ensemble, Alex Sramek, West Point Woodwind Quintet, New Thread Quartet, Sophia Yan, West Point Band, WestvPoint Woodwind Quintet, and Zentripetal.

 Shiau-uen Ding premiered the first official Fifteen-Minutes-of-Fame on March 27, 2011.

 Sophia Yan performed the first Fifteen-Minutes-of-Fame with selection from composers under the age of fifteen.
 The participants selected for the concert ranged in ages from 3 to 15 years old.
 One of the composers selected Emma Liddle, age 13, was profiled in The Bloomington Crow for her participation in the Fifteen Minutes of Fame selection.

 Craig Hultgren's performance was praised for his "herculean effort to shift styles and sensibilities at a moment's notice."